Activist hedge fund TCI takes big stake in Royal Mail

-LONDON A hedge fund with a reputation for aggressive campaigning to boost company performance has become the biggest shareholder in newly-privatised Royal Mail (RMG.L) after the British government.
+LONDON Oct 22 A hedge fund with a reputation for aggressive campaigning to boost company performance has become the biggest shareholder in newly-privatised Royal Mail after the British government.

 The Children's Investment Fund (TCI) has bought a 5.8 percent stake in the postal firm, which listed on the London stock market in a high-profile float earlier this month.

-According to a regulatory announcement on Tuesday, TCI bought almost 58.2 million shares worth around 286 million pounds at its current share price of 492 pence.
+According to a regulatory announcement on Tuesday, TCI bought almost 58.2 million shares worth around 286 million pounds ($462 million) at its current share price of 492 pence.

 The privatisation of Royal Mail has been heavily criticised by opposition lawmakers and labour unions fearful of changes to their pay and conditions.